Ginseng Certification Program

 - New rules concerning the collection and sale of Vermont ginseng went into effect on December 25, 2014.

 A Ginseng Collector’s Permit is required to collect wild ginseng in Vermont.
 Collectors must obtain permission to collect wild ginseng on property owned by persons other than themselves.

 - Collection of wild ginseng on State or Federal lands in Vermont is not permitted.

-- A Ginseng Dealer’s Permit is required to buy or sell wild or cultivated ginseng collected in Vermont.
-Collectors exporting Vermont wild ginseng are also required to obtain a Ginseng Dealer’s Permit.
+- A Ginseng Dealer’s Permit is required to buy wild or cultivated ginseng collected in Vermont, and to sell certified ginseng to other ginseng buyers.
+Collectors exporting or selling wild and wild simulated ginseng to entities other than Vermont Ginseng Dealers are also required to obtain a Ginseng Dealer's Permit.

 - Collector and dealer permits are issued for three years, inclusive of the year issued.

 - The Vermont annual harvest season for wild ginseng is from September 1 to October 31.
 Cultivated ginseng may be harvested and certified at any time of the year.